-With the re-authorization of the Individuals with Disabilities Education Act (IDEA) in 1997, Individualized Education Program (IEP) teams are required to consider assistive technology devices and services as a special factor in the development, review, and revision of IEPs for students with disabilities.
+The Individuals with Disabilities Education Act (IDEA) requires that Individualized Education Program (IEP) teams consider assistive technology devices and services as a special factor in the development, review, and revision of IEPs for students with disabilities.
 This is done during the review of accommodations in our meetings.

 What is Assistive Technology (AT)?

 "Assistive technology device" means any item, piece of equipment, or product system, whether acquired commercially, off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of a child with a disability.
 The term does not include a medical device that is surgically implanted or the replacement of such device.

 "Assistive technology service" means any service that directly assists a child with a disability in the selection, acquisition, or use of an assistive technology device.